Dyan-Dev/dyan/README.md

 ## 🧪 Project Status

 This is an early-stage project in active development.

+- ✅ Currently supports: **GET requests**
+- 🚧 Coming soon: Support for POST, PUT, DELETE, and more
+- 💡 We'd love your feedback and help shaping the roadmap!

+---

+## 🤝 Contributing

-We welcome feedback, ideas, and contributors!
+We welcome issues, ideas, and contributions from the community!

+> **Note:** The current version is limited to GET endpoints.
+If you'd like to help extend functionality (POST, PUT, DELETE, etc.), feel free to open a PR or issue.

 ---